-This report contains information including details of the information.
+This report contains information including details of the Company's management plans, projections, strategies, and estimates that are not historical facts.
+This information reflects the beliefs of management based on currently available information.
 Projections and forward-looking statements are subject to certain risks and uncertainties.
-As avesult, projections of future performance, the business environment, and other forward-looking estimates might differ materially from actual results.
+As avesult, projections of future performance, the business environgment, and other forward-looking estimates might differ materially from actual results.